General Transfer Information

 Illinois Central College offers a wide variety of courses specifically designed for transfer.
 The keys to successful transfer are to start planning immediately and to select coursework carefully.
-The ASSOCIATE IN ARTS DEGREE [TRANSFER] (AA), the ASSOCIATE IN SCIENCE DEGREE [TRANSFER] (AS), and the ASSOCIATE IN ENGINEERING SCIENCE [TRANSFER] (AES) degrees are intended for students planning to transfer to a college or university for a baccalaureate degree.
-However, since requirements can vary from one institution to another, it is recommended that students meet regularly with an academic advisor as well as verify information with the transfer institution.
+The program (AA), the program (AS), and the program (AES) degrees are intended for students planning to transfer to a college or university for a baccalaureate degree.
+However, since requirements can vary from one institution to another, it is recommended that students meet regularly with their Student Success Advisor as well as verify information with the transfer institution.

-Academic advisors are available to help students develop an individual education plan.
-Although Associate in Applied Science (AAS) programs are not primarily designed for transfer to a four-year institution, ICC has established SPECIFIC ARTICULATION AGREEEMENTS with a number of colleges and universities so that many AAS degrees may transfer.
-Students should consult an academic advisor or program coordinator regarding the growing transfer possibilities with the AAS degrees.
+Student Success Advisors are available to help students develop an individual education plan.
+Although Associate in Applied Science (AAS) programs are not primarily designed for transfer to a four-year institution, ICC has established Specific Articulation Agreements with a number of colleges and universities so that many AAS degrees may transfer.
+Students should consult their Student Success Advisor or program coordinator regarding the growing transfer possibilities with the AAS degrees.

 East Peoria Campus • CC204 • (309) 694-5322

-Students who earn the ASSOCIATE IN ARTS DEGREE [TRANSFER] (AA) or the ASSOCIATE IN SCIENCE DEGREE [TRANSFER] (AS) at Illinois Central College before transferring may be granted junior standing by many baccalaureate institutions considering the general education requirements are completed.
-Transfer students should check early with their transfer institutions and advisors to ensure they are meeting ALL requirements specific to each individual institution.
-A few colleges/universities may do a course-by-course examination of work from Illinois Central College, and could expect students to complete some general education courses at their institution.
-Students should work together with their academic advisors and the Transfer Center along with transfer institutions to build a transfer degree program appropriate for them.
+Students who earn the Associate in Arts (AA) or the Associate in Science (AS) at Illinois Central College before transferring may be granted junior standing by many baccalaureate institutions considering the general education requirements are completed.
+Transfer students should check early with their transfer institutions and Student Success Advisor to ensure they are meeting ALL requirements specific to each individual institution.
+A few colleges/universities may do a course-by-course examination of work from Illinois Central College and could expect students to complete some general education courses at their institution.
+Students should work together with their Student Success Advisor and the Transfer Center along with transfer institutions to build a transfer degree program appropriate for them.
 As a general rule, earning an AA or AS degree is an excellent strategy for transfer.
 Students who decide to transfer to another college in Illinois before they earn an AA or AS degree will find that Illinois Articulation Initiative (IAI) will be accepted by most baccalaureate institutions.
 Transferring without completing the general education core curriculum may mean that students must complete the general education requirements at the four-year institution.
-View IAI/ICC GENERAL EDUCATION COURSE ALIGNMENT page for a complete list of Illinois Central College IAI approved courses.
+View IAI/ICC General Education Course Alignment page for a complete list of Illinois Central College IAI approved courses.

 Transferring From Illinois Central College